Pregnancy: Abortion

 An abortion is the termination of an embryo or fetus via medical method.
 It is usually done within the first trimester, sometimes in the second, and rarely in the third.
-Reasons for pregnancies being undesired are broad, rape being the most legally accepted.
+Reasons for pregnancies being undesired are broad.
+Many jurisdictions restrict or prohibit abortion, with rape being the most legally permissible exception.

 Birth control and education

 Family planning, as well as the availability and use of contraception, along with increased comprehensive sex education, has enabled many to prevent pregnancies when they are not desired.
 Schemes and funding to support education and the means to prevent pregnancies when they are not intended have been instrumental and are part of the third of the Sustainable Development Goals (SDGs) advanced by the United Nations.

 Technologies and science

 Assisted reproductive technology

 Modern reproductive medicine offers many forms of assisted reproductive technology for couples who stay childless against their will, such as fertility medication, artificial insemination, in vitro fertilization and surrogacy.

 Medical imaging

 Medical imaging may be indicated in pregnancy because of pregnancy complications, disease, or routine prenatal care.
 Medical ultrasonography including obstetric ultrasonography, and magnetic resonance imaging (MRI) without contrast agents are not associated with any risk for the mother or the fetus, and are the imaging techniques of choice for pregnant women.
 Projectional radiography, CT scan and nuclear medicine imaging result in some degree of ionizing radiation exposure, but in most cases the absorbed doses are not associated with harm to the baby.
-At higher dosages, effects can include miscarriage, birth defects and intellectual disability.
+At higher dosages or frequency, effects can include miscarriage, birth defects and intellectual disability.